Westbury White Horse

 Attraction Type: Prehistoric Site

-Location: Park as for Bratton Camp, signposted from Bratton and Westbury, off the B3098, I mile south-west of Bratton.
+Location: Park as for Bratton Camp, signposted from Bratton and Westbury, off the B3098, one mile south-west of Bratton.
 Free parking and an observation point with information panels.

 Photo Credit: David Ross and Britain Express